hpcc-systems/HPCC-Platform/devdoc/userdoc/JiraGuidelines.md

 This is a guide to the type of information that is desired in JIRA tickets.

 # For bugs / improvement requests on any existing features or docs:
+   - User-Interface Issues:
       - Provide a screenshot when it’s applicable.
 Not just of the offending line or excerpt, but of the entire application window.
-      - This is especially true for issues related to ECL Watch.
-   - Provide a zap file if there is one.
-   - Build version of the environment you're using.
       - URL to environment.
       - URL to workunit.
    - Which browser and its version.
+   - Provide a zap file if there is one.
+   - Build version of the environment you're using.
    - Steps for reproducing.
       - Laid out in an easy to understand format.
       - Either a numbered set of steps or even something simple as: